estruyf/blog-content/content/posts/2022-12-21-creating-timer-dismissable-notifications-in-a-visual-studio-code-extension.md

 ---
-title: Creating timer dismissable notifications in VS Code
+title: "Creating timer dismissable notifications in VS Code"
-longTitle: Creating timer dismissable notifications in a Visual Studio Code extension
+longTitle: "Creating timer dismissable notifications in a Visual Studio Code extension"
-slug: /creating-timer-dismissable-notifications-visual-studio-code-extension/
+slug: "/creating-timer-dismissable-notifications-visual-studio-code-extension/"
-description: In this article, Elio explains how you can create timer dismissable notifications for your Visual Studio Code extensions.
+description: "In this article, Elio explains how you can create timer dismissable notifications for your Visual Studio Code extensions."
-date: 2022-12-21T10:07:13.055Z
+date: "2022-12-21T10:07:13.055Z"
-lastmod: 2022-12-21T10:07:13.055Z
+lastmod: "2022-12-21T10:07:13.055Z"
-preview: /social/69f31014-02a8-46a7-a85a-bbfdc0cadd4c.png
+preview: "/social/2bf91749-128a-4216-afe9-a91bf4147a7d.png"
 draft: false
 comments: true
 tags:
-  - Development
+  - "Development"
-  - VSCode
+  - "VSCode"
-  - Extensions
+  - "Extensions"
-type: post
+type: "post"
 ---

 Notifications in Visual Studio Code are trivial for your extensions to notify the user when something happens or a process completes.
 A downside of these notifications is that they cannot be dismissed programmatically; they require manual user interaction.